Elasticsearch is an option that adds search capabilities on top of your database.

 - There is no consistency between your database and Elasticsearch, so you might have out-of-sync data.
 This is normal, as Elasticsearch is not a real database.
 As a result, you will probably need to write some specific code to synchronize your data, for example using the Spring

 - This also means if your database is changed outside of your application, your search indexes will be out-of-sync.
 The Elasticsearch Reindexer JHipster module can help in these situations.

 When the Elasticsearch option is selected:

-- Spring Data Elasticsearch is being used, and is automatically configured by Spring Boot.
+- Spring Data Elasticsearch is being used, and is automatically configured by Spring Boot (here is the documentation).

 - The “repository” package has new subpackage, called “search”, that holds all ElastiSearch repositories.

 - The “User” entity gets indexed in Elasticsearch, and you can query is using the